-I am an EiR at Seedcamp, a London-based VC fund worth over $3bn (who also funded Server Density).
+I am an Expert in Residence at Seedcamp (unpaid), a London-based VC fund worth over $3bn (who also funded Server Density).
 I actively angel invest, usually alongside Seedcamp.

 I concluded an Environmental Technology MSc at Imperial College London in Sept 2020, with a particular interest in green IT and the energy consumption of computing.

 Here are some articles I’ve written:

 - Assessing the suitability of the Greenhouse Gas Protocol for calculation of emissions from public cloud computing workloads.
 Journal of Cloud Computing (2020). https://doi.org/10.1186/s13677-020-00185-8

 - Hiding greenhouse gas emissions in the cloud.
 Nature Climate Change (2020). https://doi.org/10.1038/s41558-020-0837-6

 - How much energy do data centers use?

 - How do you access knowledge without electricity?